View this document as: a single page | multiple pages.

 audience restriction

-The restriction of a message to a specific target audience to prevent a receiver from unknowingly processing a message intended for another recipient.
-In federation protocols, assertions are audience restricted to specific RPs to prevent an RP from accepting an assertion generated for a different RP.
+The restriction of a message to a specific target audience to prevent a receiver from unknowingly processing a message that is intended for another recipient.
+In federation protocols, assertions are audience-restricted to specific RPs to prevent an RP from accepting an assertion that was generated for a different RP.

 authenticate